Get Expert Advice on Managing Fear, Anxiety, and Stress in Pets

 There’s nothing more heartbreaking than watching your pet pant, drool, whine, hide or even harm themselves because they suffer from fear, anxiety or stress (FAS).

 Despite the fact that that an estimated 50% of pets suffer from FAS, this condition is still not well-known and pet parents may not know where to turn for help.
-That’s why I created Pet Anxiety Awareness Week in partnership with experts and veterinary organizations.
-PAAW will officially be observed this year on June 25-July 1, 2018.
+That’s why I created a Pet Anxiety Awareness (PAAW) campaign in June in partnership with experts, veterinarians and companies providing meaningful solutions for FAS.
+The official PAAW kick off week begins June 2-9th and will continue throughout the month of June 2019.

-The goal of this special week is to spread the word about FAS and help pet parents find real solutions.
+The goal of this special week is to spread the word about FAS and help pet parents understand the symptoms and how to find real solutions.
 In addition to the resources below, I’ll be posting blogs about helpful products, sharing advice from other experts, and interviewing leading authorities on this important issue.

 Why devote a whole week to pet anxiety?